Bernat-BC/Ni-Chaos/README.md

 ## Contact

-Feel free to send me an [email](bernat.bassols-cornudella20@imperial.ac.uk) with any questions or comments!
+Feel free to send me an [email](bernat.bassols-cornudella20@imperial.ac.uk) with any questions or comments.

 ## Acknowledgements